dhruvalvaishnav/CricketApp/README.md

 ### Seed Database

-You can use the following commands to seed the database with some sample users and products as well as destroy all data
+You can use the following commands to seed the database with some sample users and crickters as well as destroy all data

 ```
 # Import data